Dragon Raja (Chinese novels): Video game

 A massively multiplayer online role-playing game (MMORPG) for mobile devices, titled Dragon Raja, (龙族幻想, Lóngzú huànxiǎng, lit.
 Dragon Clan Fantasy) was developed by Loong Entertainment and released for iOS and Android.
 It launched in North America, South America and EMEA regions on February 27, 2020.

 The game is powered by Unreal Engine 4 from Epic Games Besides traditional game features such as PvE and PvP fights, there are also various minigames such as cooking and sports as well as exploration elements.

 Reception

 Dragon Raja, then known as Project:SU, was revealed at Games Developer Conference (GDC) 2019.
 Even before the official launch, there were a number of mainstream gaming websites worldwide reporting about the game, such as IGN Poland, Pocket Gamer, and mein MMO Most of the reports praised the graphics.
 It also won the "Most Anticipated Game" award at Unreal Open Day 2019.

 Donghua

 The novel was later adapted as Donghua series, firstly aired on Tencent Video in the mainland China on March 19, 2022 and in Japan in April 6th, 2024.
-A second season will premiere in China in 2025.
+A second season aired in China in 2025.